-Advertising watchdog in touch with Ulster University over 'world-leading' claim
+Ulster University replacing 'world-leading' ads after watchdog complaints

 - Published

-Ulster University (UU) is replacing an advertisement after being contacted by the UK's advertising watchdog.
+The ASA said it spoke UU after receiving two complaints about the advertisements.

-Some ad billboards in Coleraine state: "You are only 10 minutes away from a world-leading university."
+Some ad billboards in Coleraine stated: "You are only 10 minutes away from a world-leading university."

+As first reported in the Belfast Telegraph, the ASA said the complainants argued the claim was misleading, based on the university's Times Higher Education World University ranking.

+"We spoke with Ulster University and they provided assurance that they would remove the ad.
+As such, as we consider the matter closed," it added.

 The Times Higher Education World University Rankings puts the university between number 601 and 800 on the list.

-UU said there was no formal investigation or sanction from ASA in relation to the ads but that it was in the process of replacing them.

 Advertisers must present evidence that justifies their claims to the ASA, if asked to do so.

-The BBC understands that the ASA takes matters on a a case by case basis and could take other matters rather than ranking into account if given evidence for the university's "world-leading" claim.
+BBC News NI understands that the ASA takes matters on a a case-by-case basis and could take other matters rather than ranking into account if given evidence for the university's "world-leading" claim.

-A spokeswoman for the university said its "research environment" had been judged to be excellent and worthy of the claim.
+A spokeswoman for the university said its "research environment" had been judged to be excellent and worthy of the description.

 "The 'world-leading' reference in this ad was based on a number of factors and rankings, and particularly the REF 2021 rating, where that independent expert reviewer specifically defines that 97% of Ulster University's research environment is world leading or internationally excellent," she said.